Don't worry, we speak : Español (Spanish), too!

-The average cost of an electric scooter ranges anywhere from US$250 to US$500, which gives us an idea to why breaking even on a per-unit basis could take very long, or couldn’t even happen at all due to theft, vandalism or accidents.
+The average cost of an electric scooter ranges anywhere from US$250 to US$500, which gives us an idea as to why breaking even on a per-unit basis could take very long—or not even happen at all due to theft, vandalism, or accidents.
 According to McKinsey, on average a scooter unit takes four months to break even.

 Reducing the cost of production could effectively reduce the payback period per vehicle, making it a more sustainable alternative.
 Increased prices could also help maintain these services operating at optimal levels (with the respective reduction in demand).

 The problem with this approach is that it isn’t targeting a potential root-problem, but marginally improving an existing issue.
 This solution implies that the industry is okay as is, and it’s just a business or operating issue waiting to be solved.